-I’ve just had an operation or other treatment – is it still safe for me to have a session?
+I’ve just had an operation or other treatment – is it still safe for me to have a sports massage session?

 Absolutely!
 In fact, post-operative massages can really help the healing process – they can help improve lymphatic drainage to reduce the oedema (swelling) around the site of the operation.
 It can also help mobilise and repair scar tissue, and to reduce the visibility of scarring (although you should wait at least two weeks after your operation for this).
 It can also promote healing after muscle strains and ligament sprains.
 Do let your therapist know what you’ve had done so that they can make sure the treatment is safe for you, or if you’re worried then please give us a call or speak to your doctor before you book an appointment.

 I haven’t had an operation – but I do spend hours every day at my desk….

 You aren’t alone there!
 We see lots of patients every day with postural issues – the most common are neck or shoulder pain brought on by sitting at a desk, and sometimes upper back issues.
 Quite often, if left untreated, these can develop into tension headaches, migraines, or more severe back pain.
-Our sports massage therapists can find the source of the pain, work on releasing your tight muscles, and then give you exercises to help avoid the pain coming back.
+Our professional massage therapists can find the source of the pain, work on releasing your tight muscles, and then give you exercises to help avoid the pain coming back.